Counting and effective rigidity in algebra and geometry: Geometric submanifolds: Effective rigidity and asymptotic growth of surfaces

+Let $C_2$ be the constant appearing in Proposition \ref{proposition:ggsprop} and choose $C_3$ so that $2\pi^2 V^{C_1}e^{C_2V}\leq e^{C_3V}$; note that $C_3$ may be chosen independently of $M_1,M_2$ and $V$.
 We will now show that if a finite type hyperbolic surface $X$ lies in $GS(M_1)$ if and only it lies in $GS(M_2)$ whenever the area of $X$ is less than $e^{C_3V}$, then $M_1$ and $M_2$ are commensurable.
+Let $B'$ be a quaternion algebra over $k$ which is ramified at all real places of $k$ except the identity and satisfies